Distant Suns(max): Touch the sky, own the Universe

 •Compass aware (iPhone/iPad only).
 Simply aim and gaze.

-•Over 300,000 pinpoint stars scintillating like diamond dust in the palm of your hand
+•Over 300,000 pinpoint stars scintillating like diamond dust in the palm of your hand with support for up to 17 million.

 •Integrated with NASA's Night Sky Network space events in your area (US only at present)